All Episodes

 He was all about Jesus, number one.

-In fact, he just said about a month ago, politics is peanuts compared to Jesus.
+In fact, he just said about a month ago, politics is peanuts compared to Jesus because politics is temporary, but Jesus is eternal.

-By the way, that's one of the biggest Differences between the Christian worldview and the Marxist worldview.
+By the way, that's one of the biggest differences between the Christian worldview and the Marxist worldview.

-In the Marxist worldview, they think the state is eternal, therefore the individuals are expendable.
+In the Marxist worldview, they think the state is eternal.

 In the Christian worldview, the individual is eternal, and therefore the state is ultimately expendable because the state is going to go away.

-As much as he loved politics, because he knew that politics affected policy and policy affected people.
+So Charlie knew that as much as he loved politics, because he knew that politics affected policy and policy affected people.

 And as a Christian, he had to be concerned with people.